 Students in this beginner level filmmaking course learn a wide range of elementary film production techniques which allow them to create strong, visually-driven short films with an emphasis on narrative storytelling.
 Participants collaborate on short film projects while building a technical and aesthetic foundation structured around film grammar, story development, script writing, sound, and editing.

 In the first portion of the class, students learn the basic principles of cinematography and gain hands-on experience with film production equipment as they progress from basic equipment assembly to on-set production protocol.
 Each student takes on various key roles in the different projects - directing, cinematography, editing, sound – so that each experiences different facets of film crewing.
-Collaboration is emphasized as students work together to create three initial short pieces: a silent film, a long-take (one shot) film, and a film based on a song of their choice.
+Collaboration is emphasized as students work together to create three initial short pieces before moving on to collaborate on a final film.

 Each exercise leading up to the final film is intended to introduce a new element of filmmaking.
 In this final project, students collaborate and work sequentially through the stages of production: initial concept, synopsis, treatment, script, storyboards, final shooting, and editing.
 The instructor provides guidance throughout the process, emphasizing the students’ responsibility for carrying the project from inception to completion.
 In addition to film production guidance, the instructor provides practical information regarding the film industry and film schools/career paths.